-The upcoming fall season is a perfect time for team-building.
-And, these 7 virtual ghost tours are a fun addition to your Halloween happy hour or virtual Halloween party!
+The fall season is a perfect time for team-building.
+And, these 19+ fun ideas for virtual ghost tours with your team make the perfect Halloween happy hour or virtual Halloween party!
 Get everyone into the spirit of the fall and Halloween season with some spooky, interactive fun.

 In this list, you’ll find: